All Episodes

 What was it?

-See I mean that's they've these people need demons.
+See, I mean, these people need demons.

 They need enemies.

-Obama and this shows his naivete about economics Obama may be trying to control the U.S. economy but he can't control the global economy and here's why I think this is going to be even worse than people think.
+And here's why I think this is going to be even worse than people think.

 When the global economy recovers, capital is going to look for its best and highest use.

-Why would anybody invest capital in the United States if it's perceived that our growth is going to be slower than the rest of the world.
+Why would anybody invest capital in the United States if it's perceived that our growth is going to be slower than the rest of the world?

-China and India I think it's the well China and India those are Just two nations in the global economy, I think our I think we're going to recover faster than the global economy does.
+I think we're going to recover faster than the global economy does.

 Well, the other point I wanted to put across was that a lot of these U.S. companies get more than 50% of their business from overseas.

-I'm very concerned that if the U.S. economy is laboring under taxes and debt, that you're not going to see these these big companies really care as much about the United States.
+I'm very concerned that if the U.S. economy is laboring under taxes and debt, that you're not going to see these big companies really care as much about the United States.

-I still think we drive the world economy, and I think that when we start recovering, that'll pull the world around with it, but it's going to take us recovering before the world comes around.
+I still think we drive the world economy, and I think that when we start recovering, that'll pull the world around with it.

 Well, we'll see.